thisisavoiid/Escape-Room/README.md

 ### **Tile-Based Rendering**

 * The `Map` stores a 2D character array.
-* On each frame, the renderer queries `SpriteManager` for the correct sprite based on the character label.
+* On each frame, the renderer queries `SpriteManager` for the correct sprite based on the character Label.
 * Console is redrawn using color-coded `ConsolePrinter` output.

 ### **Sprite System**